 Everyone knows the formula for choosing from three items of goods: a cheap analogue, a product that the seller wants to sell, and a very expensive analogue.
 The selling process would be more difficult without these cheap and expensive alternatives.
 All this is true and fair, and these methods must be used.

-However, everything flows and changes, and now it’s time for new marketing strategies.
+However, everything flows and changes, and now is the time for new marketing strategies.
 And although it is not customary to count generations of marketing in Russia, as Philip Kotler said, the era of marketing of the third wave has already begun.
 Be sure to read his book Marketing 3.0, for a modern marketer it is a “must read”.
 In this book, the author has collected a vast experience of his work, and it is another proof of how unique a person Kotler is.

 Perhaps the science of marketing has gone through many stages from its origins.
 But if we talk about modern marketing, there are three stages in its development over the past 100 years, which, according to Kotler, are called marketing 1.0, 2.0 and 3.0.